Key Strategic Policy Themes for Mission Turkey’s Grants Program

 o Sustainability – Project activities will continue to have positive impact after the conclusion of the program (up to 5 points)

-All applicants will be informed about the results of this competition by email by April 2021.
+All applicants will be informed about the results of this competition by e-mail by September 2021.

 This notice is subject to availability of funding.

 Is it mandatory to submit SF 424, SF 424 A, and SF 424 B forms for the projects with a budget of $10,000 and/or less?